Jack Hunter-Spivey

-Jack Hunter-Spivey (born 11 May 1995) is a British Paralympic table tennis player.
+Jack Hunter-Spivey (born 11 May 1995) is a British Paralympic para table tennis player.
 He won gold at the 2022 Commonwealth Games in Birmingham, and bronze at the 2020 Summer Paralympics, both in the Men's individual class 5 event.

 Personal life

 He grew up in the Anfield suburb of Liverpool and is a supporter of Liverpool F.C.
 He has appeared as a guest on The Anfield Wrap.